23 Films That Changed My Life

 Food Inc

 This documentary shook me up and completely changed the way I look at food.
-I learned that most of our food is controlled by a few corporations that only care about money and have billions of dollars to control law.
-These corporations do what it takes to stay in power, increase their power, and kill the competition.
+I learned that most of our food is controlled by a few corporations that only care about money and have billions of dollars to control the laws in their favor.
+These corporations do what it takes to stay in power, increase their power and kill the competition.
 This documentary inspired me to change the way I eat and after this I began eating much more local, organic, whole foods.

 Watch the trailer here